Tropical spectrahedra: Tropical spectrahedra

-The set $\spectra(Q^{(0)}, Q^{(1)}, Q^{(2)})$ fulfills the conditions of \cref{corollary:genericity}.
-The intersection of this tropical spectrahedron with the hyperplane $\{x_{0} = 0 \}$ is depicted in \cref{fig:spectra_not_pure}.
-Note that this tropical spectrahedron is not regular for any choice of $a,b,c,d \in \R$. \end{example}
+Moreover, $\spectra(Q^{(0)}, Q^{(1)}, Q^{(2)})$ fulfills the conditions of \cref{corollary:genericity}. \Cref{fig:spectra_not_pure} depicts the intersection of this tropical spectrahedron with the hyperplane $\{x_{0} = 0 \}$ for $a=b=c=d=0$.
+Note that this tropical spectrahedron is not regular for any choice of $a,b,c,d \in \R$.
+Furthermore, let